 These e-mail requests have been determined to be fraudulent and should be deleted.
-Some companies have already provided Social Security numbers of their employees, which would then be used by cyber thieves for identity theft.
+Some companies have already provided Social Security numbers of their associates, which would then be used by cyber thieves for identity theft.

 Tips to protect your personal data

-With the heightened attention regarding the theft of personal data, we remind our customers to be aware of fraudulent correspondence.
+With the heightened attention regarding the theft of personal data, we remind our clients to be aware of fraudulent correspondence.
 Do not provide any sensitive personal information requested through email, text or phone call.
 Here are some tips we recommend to protect your identity:

 - Be alert to any unexpected email, calls, instant message, voicemail, or text that claims to be from a bank, credit card, or online company with whom you have an account.
 In the event that you do receive such a message, it is a good idea to first call the client services number on your bank, credit card, or online statement (but not any number listed in the message) and verify whether the message is legitimate.

 - Do not respond to any email, phone, text, or fax instructions that prompt you to divulge your personal information.

 - Do not click on links in a suspicious email or text.

 Payday loan scheme

 Be aware of a recent payday loan scheme that involves operators fraudulently soliciting money from consumers.
 The operators of this payday loan fraud scheme are using threatening tactics (e.g., lawsuits, asset seizure, arrest) to force consumers into immediately paying debt on loans they never authorized or paid off several years ago.
 Those perpetrating this scam have obtained identifying information about consumers (e.g., Social Security numbers, addresses, banking information) and will use this in order to appear as a legitimate collection agency.